pablo360able/The-Augment/README.md

 * See if Siphoning Claw can be made to work with Claw Pack from Packmaster
 * Migrate SpirePatches to use Locators
-* Check how Entropy interacts with Mirror Image and temporary Artifact

 ## Balance
 * Nerf Stunning Strike (and possibly buff Magic Weapon)